Generative AI: Academic honesty

-Generative AI can be used to generate and modify academic prose, to paraphrasing sources, and translate languages.
-The use of generative AI in a classroom setting can be a form of academic plagiarism.
-Some schools have banned ChatGPT and similar tools.
+Generative AI can be used to generate and modify academic prose, paraphrase sources, and translate languages.
+The use of generative AI in a classroom setting has challenged traditional definitions of academic plagiarism, leading to a "cat-and-mouse" dynamic between students using AI and institutions attempting to detect it.
+In the immediate wake of ChatGPT's release, many school districts and universities issued temporary bans on the technology, though many institutions have since moved toward policies of managed integration.
+However, the implementation of these policies often lacks clarity.
+Research suggests that the burden of interpreting "acceptable use" frequently falls on individual students and teachers, creating an environment where academic honesty becomes difficult to define and enforce.

 A commonly proposed use for teachers is grading and giving feedback.
 Companies like Pearson and ETS use AI to score grammar, mechanics, usage, and style, but not for main ideas or overall structure.
-The National Council of Teachers of English says machine scoring makes students feel their writing isn't worth reading.
+The National Council of Teachers of English stated that machine scoring makes students feel their writing is not worth reading.
 AI scoring has also given unfair results for students from different ethnic backgrounds.

-Job losses
+Fears over job losses

 A picketer at the 2023 Writers Guild of America strike.
 While not a top priority, one of the WGA's 2023 requests was "regulations around the use of (generative) AI".

 From the early days of the development of AI, there have been arguments put forward by ELIZA creator Joseph Weizenbaum and others about whether tasks that can be done by computers actually should be done by them, given the difference between computers and humans, and between quantitative calculations and qualitative, value-based judgements.
 In April 2023, it was reported that image generation AI has resulted in 70% of the jobs for video game illustrators in China being lost.
 In July 2023, developments in generative AI contributed to the 2023 Hollywood labor disputes.
 Fran Drescher, president of the Screen Actors Guild, declared that "artificial intelligence poses an existential threat to creative professions" during the 2023 SAG-AFTRA strike.
 Voice generation AI has been seen as a potential challenge to the voice acting sector.

-The intersection of AI and employment concerns among underrepresented groups globally remains a critical facet.
-While AI promises efficiency enhancements and skill acquisition, concerns about job displacement and biased recruiting processes persist among these groups, as outlined in surveys by Fast Company.
-To leverage AI for a more equitable society, proactive steps encompass mitigating biases, advocating transparency, respecting privacy and consent, and embracing diverse teams and ethical considerations.
-Strategies involve redirecting policy emphasis on regulation, inclusive design, and education's potential for personalized teaching to maximize benefits while minimizing harms.
+However, a 2025 study concluded that the US labor market had so far not experienced a discernible disruption from generative AI.
+Another study reported that Danish workers who used chatbots saved 2.8% of their time on average, and found no significant change in earnings or hours worked.